It’s time to celebrate the legend who smugly proclaimed he was the man who “made Hulk Hogan lose all his hair.”

-The first time since Wrestlemania V, Piper’s Pit was back to kick some rattlesnake ass with special guest Steve Austin.
-The two biggest shit-talkers in WWE history were about to come face to face to what basically seemed like, a dick-measuring contest.
-They slap each other a little, exchange a few insults until they’re rudly interrupted and we get a full-dose of a proper Piper’s Pit.
+For the first time since Wrestlemania V, Piper’s Pit was back to kick some rattlesnake ass with special guest Steve Austin.
+The two biggest shit-talkers in WWE history were about to come face to face with what basically seemed like, a dick-measuring contest.
+They slap each other a little and exchange a few insults until they’re rudely interrupted and we get a full dose of a proper Piper’s Pit.
 Also, gotta love how Roddy questions the crowd like they’re dingbats with that stupid chant.
 Almost 20 years after the first Pit segment, some things still haven’t changed.

 Mr. T (03-17-1985)